 The host institution/conference is the local entity responsible for making arrangements for the competition.
-By submitting a bid, each host institution/conference has agreed to provide services and assistance relating to the various activities related to the championship.
+By submitting a bid, each host institution/conference has agreed to provide services and assistance in connection with the various activities related to the championship.